Emotional Resilience and Accountability Training

 Video 2: Introduction and setting the stage

-Grab a pen and some paper, and click on the button below to move on to Module 1, where you will take inventory of your personal sympathetic nervous system tendencies.
+OK, now that you are ready to grab a pen and some paper, and click on the button below to move on to Module 1, where you will take inventory of your personal sympathetic nervous system tendencies.

 Click on the titles below to jump around to other modules: